learosema/lea11y/src/about.md

 While I try to apply accessibility best-practices at work, there is often no budget for it, or it is considered as something to be fixed in the aftermath.
-Or they fix just the bare minimals to be compliant.
+Or they fix just the bare minimum to be compliant.

 I think this is structurally broken and needs to be fixed.